eugenielai/eugenielai.github.io/posts/dssg.md

 ## Impact & Takeaways

 In September 2019, the city used our visualizer to choose 20 sites for curbside chargers for a federal funding proposal.
 The tool is currently still being maintained by us with fundings from the city.

+Through this experience, I have the following takeaways:
+* Reformulating an ill-defined problem: the intention of the visualization tool wasn't clear at the start.
+Sometimes the clients don't even know what they want and whether what they want would actually solve their problem.
+* The power of combining experts' knowledge and data analytics motivates my research interest.
+* Resistance and tech adoption: how to measure if an IT project is successful? how to make a tool more adoptable?
+Provide support, instead of making decisions for the users without showing the reasoning.

 [Back to blog](../blog.html)